bk1285/rpi_wordclock/README.md

 sudo pip3 install adafruit-circuitpython-tsl2561
 ```

-Set use_brightness_sensor config value to true
+Set use_brightness_sensor config value to true and its address
 ```
 # Set the brightness of the display (between 1 and 255)
 brightness = 200
 use_brightness_sensor = True
+sensor_address = 0x39
 ```

 #### Cronjob